Product Descriptions: It’s all in the details

 2. Written product description

-While images are key, so are the descriptions where you as a seller can highlight specific features or unique touches to the product that differentiate it from others.
+While images are key, so are the product descriptions where you as a seller can highlight specific features or unique touches to the product that differentiate it from others.

 Descriptions can be in various forms, such as: